 There are certain causes that I am passionate about that I truly feel would be beneficial in terms of creating a greener and healthier society.
 These are areas where I don’t think we should be ALLOWED to make bad decisions!
 If any of these are causes you support there are links and resources below to help you learn more.

 When we visited Germany many years ago we had to separate out compostable items from recyclable ones and only the real ‘trash’ got thrown away.
 Many places in the United States don’t even OFFER recycling, much less make it mandatory.
 If you would like to get recycling started in your area check out the Environmental Protection Agency’s guide to starting a community recycling program.

 Our children are exposed to an immense amount of junk food every day in the form of vending machines.
 There are significantly more vending machines in schools than there are recycling bins.
 All of those cans of soda and bottles of sports drink just get tossed in the trash when kids are finished.

 If you had to carry your items to your car armful by armful if you forgot your reusable bags you would remember them a lot more often.
 I am definitely guilty of forgetting them occasionally!
 Many communities are developing plastic bag bans to reduce the amount of plastic ending up in our landfills.

 With thousands of decisions being made every single day we can make huge changes to our health and the health of this planet by just making a DIFFERENT choice.
 If only it were easy to make a better choice!
 Have you made a decision recently that made you a greener and healthier person?

 Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
 She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
-She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging as a way to share this knowledge with others.
+She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.